Competitive Generic Therapies Designation - Overview

-Competitive Generic Therapies (CGT) is a designation for products that have inadequate generic competition in the market due to low market potential, less profit margin or complexity in manufacturing the drug product.
+Competitive Generic Therapies (CGTs) are designations for products that have inadequate generic competition in the market due to low market potential, less profit margin, or complexity in manufacturing.
 Inadequate competition, as defined by the FDA, means that there is not more than one approved drug in the active section of the orange book.
-It is necessary for a generic applicant to understand the criteria and timelines for Competitive Generic Therapies Designation before filing a CGT designation request to the FDA.
+A generic applicant must understand the criteria and timelines for competitive generic therapies before filing a CGT designation request to the FDA.

-Determination of applicability of CGT designation
+Determination of the applicability of the CGT designation.

-Preparation of CGT request package for submission
+Preparation of CGT request package for submission.

-Timely submission of the request form for Competitive Generic Therapies Designation approval
+Timely submission of the request form for CGT designation approval.

-Preparation of content for expedited development meeting
+Preparation of content for expedited development meeting.

-Guidance on CGT exclusivity for implementation
+CGT guidance exclusivity for implementation.